gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 }
 ```

-Thankfully, [React Router](https://reactrouter.com/en/main) makes it very easy to declare contexts in a remote module.
+Thankfully, [React Router](https://reactrouter.com/en/main) makes it very easy to declare contexts in a module.